How to Automate TradingView Alerts to Your Futures Broker (2026 Guide)

 This assumes you already have a TradingView paid plan and a broker account.
 If not, get those first.

 - Sign up for a webhook provider.
-If going with PickMyTrade, head to pickmytrade.tv and create an account.
+If going with PickMyTrade, head to pickmytrade.io (affiliate link — we may earn a commission) and create an account.
 Pick the plan that matches your broker count.

 - Link your broker.
 Inside PickMyTrade, add your broker connection.
 You'll need your broker's API credentials (most retail brokers, including NinjaTrader, generate these from inside their platform — Settings → API Access).